 One of the key features that many “Breakthrough” dynamic companies have is that they are organizationally flat.
 These companies will have anywhere from 3 to 5 reporting lines, max.
 The advantage of “flat-ness” is it allows for better communication, and quick decision-making.

-Companies that intend to play in the dynamic arena of the web and e-commerce need to be flexible to adapt quickly to changes in the digital environment.
+Companies that intend to play in the dynamic arena of the website development services and e-commerce need to be flexible to adapt quickly to changes in the digital environment.
 Companies that are inflexible often resist change and become victims of circumstantial changes rather than be pioneers of innovation.
 Flexible companies innovate, use all the brainpower available in the company, respect the voice of all contributors, and act with a communal will to achieve result that benefit the whole.

 Curiosity is a genuine hunger for learning.
 The by-product of curiosity is observation.
 A curiosity of the trends, technologies, and human behaviours together with the discipline to observe these phenomena and derive conjectures of future trends, is a key ability.
 I’ll repeat that to reinforce its importance: the ability to predict future trends based on observations of the present is a key ability!